isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 Transit travellers with a 14-day travel history to any <a href="/shn-and-swab-summary" target="_blank">Category (I) countries/regions</a> are <b>not</b> required to take a pre-departure COVID-19 test.

-All other transit travellers must take a COVID-19 test <b>within 2 days before departure for Singapore.</b> Travellers without a valid negative COVID-19 test will not be allowed to board their connecting flight or ferry our of Singapore.
+All other transit travellers must take a COVID-19 test <b>within 2 days before departure for Singapore.</b> Travellers without a valid negative COVID-19 test will not be allowed to board their connecting flight or ferry out of Singapore.
 See table below for permitted COVID-19 tests by 14-day travel history.

 <table>
 <tbody>